 5.1 Cherwell District Council is actively involved in several cross boundary and joint partnership relationships, which have shaped the early stages of the plan and will continue to inform the preparation of the Local Plan.
-Many of these are formalised, regular meetings or forums where a variety of topics are discussed, some of these may be tailored for the purposes of producing the Local Plan.
-These partnerships are a mechanism for facilitating Duty to Co-operate discussions.
-They enable regular direct contact with a range of Duty to Co-operate bodies and other bodies relevant to strategic priorities.
+Many of these are formalised, regular meetings or forums where a variety of topics are discussed, with some of these tailored for the purposes of producing the Local Plan.
+These partnerships are a mechanism for facilitating Duty to Cooperate discussions.
+They enable regular direct contact with a range of Duty to Cooperate bodies and other bodies relevant to strategic priorities.
 Table 2 details the regular partnership meetings that have a direct relevance to the Local Plan.
+The frequency of meetings may change depending upon issues arising and priorities.